tkn-tub/ns3-gym/src/traffic-control/doc/codel.rst

 The CoDel queue disc does not require packet filters, does not admit child queue discs and uses a single internal queue.
-If not provided by the user, a DropTail queue operating in the same mode (packet or byte) as the queue disc and having a size equal to the CoDel MaxPackets or MaxBytes attribute (depending on the mode) is created.
-If the user provides an internal queue, such a queue must operate in the same mode as the queue disc and have a size not less than the CoDel MaxPackets or MaxBytes attribute (depending on the mode).
+If not provided by the user, a DropTail queue operating in the same mode (packet or byte) as the queue disc and having a size equal to the CoDel MaxSize attribute is created.
+Otherwise, the capacity of the queue disc is determined by the capacity of the internal queue provided by the user.

 References